-[Required for Sound minor students] Perceptual embodiment in aural and visual experience is applied to developing audio production techniques for the screen and space.
+[Required for Sound minor students] Perceptual embodiment in aural and visual experience is applied to developing audio production for screen and space.
 Hands-on technical demonstrations, production crew work, artistic and technical presentations, and soundtrack analysis will serve in developing audio for the screen.
-Sound works by artists and sound designers will be introduced to support our work.
+Sound works by artists and sound designers support our recording and editing of sound effects, contact mic recording, ambience, and voice recording culminating in a sound sync mix.